stoneyezhenxu/document-manager-assessment/README.md

 #### 2.5 All files List API

-Tips: Get the all files of login user, and show files infomation in the dashboard.
+Retrieve all files of the logged-in user and display file information in the dashboard.

 `GET  /api/v1/files/`